pourist/API-and-Web-Services-Fundamentals/API/API.md

 An API exists when there is a documented and predictable way to tell a program to interact with another application.
 If a service provides functions, methods, or endpoints that external code can call, then it has an API.

+Note: When people talk about “APIs” in everyday tech conversations, they are often referring specifically to web APIs, APIs exposed over the internet via a web server.
+While all web servers that provide data or services in this way are APIs, not all APIs are web servers.
+APIs can also exist locally, between components within the same system, or in offline software libraries.

 ---

 ## **Why APIs Matter**